jonas-fuchs/varVAMP/docs/FAQ.md

 Yes, please.
 Give feedback to code or settings or also if you have successfully used this to design primers that make your life easier in the lab!

-11. **Do I have to adapt the bed file if I want to trim primer sequences in my NGS analysis pipeline?"**
+11. **Do I have to adapt the bed file if I want to trim primer sequences in my NGS analysis pipeline?**

 You can try to use varVAMP's consensus sequence for mapping.
 However, if you want to map to a different reference, you will need to adapt the primer's start and stop positions in the bed file to your new reference sequence.
 You can do this for example with the [varVAMP helper script developed by Namuun](https://github.com/rki-mf1/update-varvamp-bed/).